UNCLASSIFIED (U)

 (4) (U) Whose travel to the United States presents a significant public benefit.

 d.
-(U) When responding to inquiries from potential applicants regarding parole, you must stress that the authority to authorize parole rests solely with DHS and adjudication is on a case-by-case basis.
+(U) When responding to inquiries from potential applicants regarding parole, stress that the authority to authorize parole rests solely with DHS and adjudication is on a case-by-case basis.

 9 FAM 202.3-3(B)(2) (U) Parole Authorization for Individuals Outside the United States – Request by U.S. Government Agency or Department